cvmfs/doc-cvmfs/cpt-releasenotes.rst

   * A file system call tracer that can be enabled on the client in order to log the file system accesses to a repository.

-  * Support for baerer token authentication in addition to X.509 authentication for protected repositories.
+  * Support for bearer token authentication in addition to X.509 authentication for protected repositories.

-  * Various new routines in libcvmfs that provide access to cvmfs specific meta-data, such as the nested catalog structure.
+  * Various new routines in libcvmfs that provide access to cvmfs-specific meta-data, such as the nested catalog structure.